 For many people, the excitement of shedding weight makes reaching their goals that much easier.
 It is when they hit that ideal weight that motivation becomes a problem.
 While some weight gain is normal, some patients experience significant weight regain.
 This is where habit steps in: when motivation falters, the familiarity of routine can pick up the slack until it returns.
 Doctors can recommend a variety of tips to help you regain motivation instead of weight.

-Sticking to your diet can often be the most difficult part of maintaining weight.
 Our culture often positions exorbitant meals as treats, whether as part of a holiday celebration or just as part of the weekend wind-down.
 But such irregular splurges can easily derail your routine.

 Thus doctors highly recommend keeping a consistent eating pattern across weekdays, weekends, and holidays.
 Writing a food journal can help you monitor your consumption versus weight loss and set your routine more firmly, as well as create a sense of accountability.
 For people who are not consistent writers, regular support groups or nutritional therapy can serve a similar purpose through social interaction.
 Some clinics also offer diet classes to teach patients good eating habits.